-- <platform>-configuration: The configuration of the MicroEJ Platform - <platform>-bsp: The C code for the board-specific files (drivers). - <platform>-fp: Front panel mockup for the simulator.
+- <platform>-bsp: The C code for the board-specific files (drivers). - <platform>-fp: Front panel mockup for the simulator.

 See New MicroEJ Platform Creation to learn how to create a MicroEJ Platform using a MicroEJ Platform Source project.

 Depending on the project's requirements, the MicroEJ Platform can be connected in various ways to the BSP; see BSP Connection for more information on how to do it.